zemirco/json2csv-stream/README.md

 ### Use optional custom delimiter

 The default delimiter is `,` (comma).
-If you want to have tab-seperated values `\t` or semilocon-seperated values `;` you can specify an optional delimiter inside the `options`.
+If you want to have tab-seperated values `\t` or semilocon-seperated values `;` you can specify an optional delimiter using the `del` property.

 ```javascript
 var parser = new MyStream({